 Strain vs. Displacement

-In many pieces of relevant literature experimentally derived dynamic amplification factors are reported for both displacement and stress or strain.
+Within the relevant literature it is not uncommon for experimentally derived dynamic amplification factors to be reported for both displacement and stress or strain.
 The displacement factors are almost always greater than those for stress or strain.
 If a bridge behaves linearly then its response should be linear (i.e. an increase in load by a factor X will result in an increase in response by the same factor, X) regardless of whether the response in question is global (e.g. displacement) or local (e.g. stress, strain).
 This is not the case with dynamic amplification factors because of a violation of the key assumption that the measured response is due solely to the applied load.

-Dynamic amplification factors assume that the bridge response is due to a vehicle which applies a force equal to its weight increased by a factor to account for its dynamic motion (acceleration > gravity).
+Dynamic amplification factors assume that the bridge response is due to a vehicle which applies a force equal to its weight increased by a factor to account for its dynamic motion (i.e. an acceleration greater than gravity).
 If this assumption were true, dynamic amplification factors would be equal for the various response quantities.

-However, the bridge response is actually due to a force applied by the vehicle as well as a force due to the acceleration of the mass of the bridge as it is excited by the crossing vehicle (or other excitation sources).
+However, the bridge response is actually due to a force applied by the vehicle as well as inertial forces that develop due to the acceleration of the mass of the bridge as it is excited by the crossing vehicle (or other excitation sources).

-Therefore, the bridge response is the sum of the two responses.
-To demonstrate this, let’s consider a simply supported beam with a point load placed at midspan.
+Therefore, the bridge response is the sum of the responses due to these two inputs.
+To demonstrate this, consider a simply supported beam with a point load placed at midspan.
 The beam displacement and stress at midspan due to the point load at midspan would equal the following:

 Displacement: ∆=PL348EI